 The epidemic traces its origins back to the early 2000s when a new family of opioids offered the potential for pain relief without significant risk of addiction.
 That potential turned out to be misguided, and thousands fell into problems with physical dependence.

-When doctors recognized the program and adjusted their prescription practices, desperate patients turned to heroin and later fentanyl to help them deal with the intensity of the addiction and its aftermath — particularly to mitigate withdrawal.
+When doctors recognized the problem and adjusted their prescription practices, desperate patients turned to heroin, and later fentanyl, to help them deal with the intensity of the addiction and its aftermath—particularly to mitigate withdrawal.

 In 2018, about 30,000 people in the United States died from an overdose of either prescription opioids or heroin.
 Synthetic narcotics caused another 30,000 deaths, according to the National Institute on Drug Abuse.
 The need for an opiate addiction treatment program and addiction treatment therapies has never been more evident.

-Opiates obtained by prescription do serve a purpose.
-But they and their illegal forms have significant dangers in terms of addiction or physical dependence.
-If you or a loved one are struggling, then consider an opiate addiction treatment program.
+Opiates obtained by prescription do serve a purpose, but they and their illegal forms have significant dangers in terms of addiction or physical dependence.
+If you or a loved one are struggling, consider an opiate addiction treatment program at Atlanta Detox Center.
 We provide all levels of care for substance abuse, including both an alcohol detox center and a heroin addiction treatment program.
-Our clinical staff is experienced as well to address other forms of substance abuse, such as through our alcohol addiction treatment program.
+Our clinical staff can also help address other forms of substance abuse, such as through our alcohol addiction treatment program.
 We also offer an alumni program for aftercare support to mitigate the risks of relapse.
 Call for an intake appointment today at 833.631.0534.